hoangdat252513/Sentiment_Analysis_Practices/README.md

 I use this dataset for fine-grained sentiment analysis (Positive - Neutral - Negative or following a number of star rating)

+I have try to crawl Review product on Shopee for Vietnamese language but Shopee require Authorization for access API to crawl so If you wanna try it follow this: https://banhang.shopee.vn/edu/article/8497 .
+Then you can use BeautifulSoup for crawl data from url you want.
+Or if you can find any website that public for Web Scraping you don't have to any authorization, you can check it by direction robot.txt.
+For example, shopee.vn/robots.txt it show you which is allow and disallow

 ## Common Table content

 ### 1. Exploratory Data Analysis: Visualization, astype grade, shuffle and pick up sample